-In the context of Japanese hospitality, we found that Western tourists had the most satisfaction with staff behavior, cleanliness, and other attributes relating to the hotel's services and hospitality.
-However, we found that Chinese customers had other concerns than hospitality when studying their satisfaction, more inclined to praise the room, location, or hotel's convenience.
-We found that both cultures have a different reaction to this hospitality environment.
-Both cultures have a different way of reacting to different prices.
-From this, we discussed two possible theories on why Chinese tourists respond differently to Westerners in this environment of \textit{omotenashi}.
-One theory is that while they are being treated well and react positively, the environment is not compatible with them because of language or culture barriers, which lessens their experience.
-The second possible theory is that they react differently to hospitality since they do not have the same expectations to be satisfied in the same way.
-We theorize that a lack of expectations could result in lessened satisfaction, even if the same service is presented.
-On the other hand, even when they hold high expectations in a highly-priced hotel, Western tourists show that Japanese hospitality exceeds their expectations, judging by their vocabulary for expressing their satisfaction.
-We consider that Western tourists are more reactive to hospitality and service factors than their Chinese counterparts.
+In the context of Japanese hospitality, we found that Western tourists were most satisfied with staff behavior, cleanliness, and other attributes related to the hotel's services and hospitality.
+However, we found that Chinese customers had concerns other than hospitality when studying their satisfaction; they were more inclined to praise the room, location, and hotel's convenience.
+We found that the two cultures had different reactions to the hospitality environment and the prices.
+Thus, we discussed two possible theories on the reasons why Chinese tourists responded differently from Westerners in the environment of \textit{omotenashi}.
+One theory is that, although they were treated well and thus reacted positively, the environment was not compatible with them because of language or culture barriers, which deteriorated their experience.
+The second possible theory is that they reacted to hospitality differently since they did not have the same expectations.
+We theorized that a lack of expectations could result in lessened satisfaction, even if the same service was present.
+On the other hand, even when they held high expectations in a high-priced hotel, Japanese hospitality exceeded Western tourists’ expectations, judging by their vocabulary for expressing their satisfaction.
+We considered that Western tourists were more reactive to hospitality and service factors than their Chinese counterparts.

-Lastly, we measured the satisfaction and dissatisfaction factors, referring to a hotel's hard and soft attributes.
+Lastly, we measured the satisfaction and dissatisfaction factors, that is, a hotel's hard and soft attributes.
 Soft attributes can be changed via management and staff by an improvement in services.
-On the other hand, hard attributes are physical and impractical elements to change, such as the size of a room that has already been constructed, the location of a hotel, closeness to convenient spots, or elements out of the control of the hotel managers.
-We found that for satisfaction, Western tourists favor soft attributes.
-In contrast, Chinese tourists are more interested in the hard attributes of hotels, consistently across price ranges.
-For dissatisfaction, Western tourists are also highly inclined to criticize soft attributes, such as cleanliness or cigarette smell in rooms.
-In contrast, Chinese tourists' dissatisfaction comes evenly from both hard and soft attributes.
+In contrast, hard attributes are physical and impractical elements to change, such as the size of a room that has already been constructed, the location of a hotel, closeness to convenient spots, or elements out of the control of the hotel managers.
+We found that, for satisfaction, Western tourists favored soft attributes in contrast to Chinese tourists, who were more interested in the hard attributes of hotels across all the price ranges consistently.
+For dissatisfaction, Western tourists were also highly inclined to criticize soft attributes, such as cleanliness or cigarette smell in rooms.
+In contrast, Chinese tourists' dissatisfaction derived from both hard and soft attributes evenly.

-One possible approach for hotel managers is to improve the satisfaction levels of Chinese tourists, who dedicate less percentage of their budget to hotels but are more abundant in number.
-They are less satisfied with soft attributes but have an identifiable method of improving satisfaction by lessening language barriers and providing a satisfactory breakfast.
-Another approach we discussed was focusing on the cleanliness and comfort that Western tourists expect and making the hotels tobacco-free.
-We favor ``long-haul'' Western tourists who spend almost half of their budget on hotels with this strategy.
-While Westerners are less in number than Chinese tourists, it could prove to have more substantial returns.
+One possible approach for hotel managers is to improve the satisfaction levels of Chinese tourists, who dedicate lower percentage of their budget to hotels but are more abundant in number.
+They are less satisfied with soft attributes but have an identifiable method for improving satisfaction by lessening language barriers and providing a satisfactory breakfast.
+Another approach was focused on the cleanliness, comfort, and tobacco-free space expected by Western tourists. ``Long-haul'' Western tourists, who spend almost half of their budget on hotels with this strategy, were favored.
+Although Westerners are less in number than Chinese tourists, it could be proven that they have more substantial returns.
 This is because Chinese customers also favor cleanliness as a satisfaction factor, and both populations could be pleased.
 This paper provides results and discussion that can be utilized as a guideline for managerial decisions when considering Chinese and Western tourists in Japan.
-We can observe their stark differences and shared attributes.
+We can observe their stark differences as well as shared attributes.

 \end{document}